Skip to content

 Tigers manager A.J.
 Hinch announced Tuesday that Perez will undergo surgery on his right shoulder Wednesday in Los Angeles and "will be out a while."

-Perez made just two relief appearances in spring training and was placed on the injured list with High-A West Michigan last week due to a right shoulder capsule defect.
+Perez was originally placed on the injured list with High-A West Michigan last week due to a right shoulder capsule defect.
 It's the latest in a long line of health problems for the 23-year-old, who's now the Tigers' No. 15 ranked prospect according to MLB Pipeline.

 It started in 2018 with a right lat strain that delayed Perez' season debut until June.
 He was done seven starts later due to a right shoulder injury.
 And it continued in 2019 when right shoulder tendinitis limited Perez to two starts.
 COVID-19 wiped out the minor league season in 2020.